singh-ajeet/spatial-intelligence/README.md

  - User can create his own custom pipelines along with our datasets and customer's datasets
  - Data injestion across different formats - a plain text, parquet, ORC etc.
  - Schema evolution support - robust support for data schemas that change over time
+ - Multi-tenant
+ - Resilient
+ - Easy debugging and monitoring

 Supported tools to injest customer's data:
   - S3
   - More to come

 Processing:
-  - Presto for real time ad-hock SQL analytics
+  - Presto for real time (in seconds) ad-hock SQL analytics
   - And Spark for ETL, ML model traning and aggregation

 NoSQL database connectors: